deviceplane/deviceplane/README.md

 Run the UI with `npm start` in the `ui/` folder.
 The login is `email@example.com` / `password`.

 To run the agent navigate to the "Add Device" button in the UI.
-A command to run the agent locally will be generated.
+A command to run the agent locally will be generated and printed to the console.

 ## Releasing